swiftbar/SwiftBar/README.md

 **Important**:
 * hidden folders are ignored
 * nested folders are traversed by SwiftBar, including symlinks
+* `.swiftbarignore` file is supported, you can use it to exclude files from being imported as plugins.

 You can hide a folder by prepending `.` or using this command `chflags hidden <folder name>`.